material-motion/material-motion/specifications/view_duplication.md

 The API may return either a new element or the provided element.

+Every type of element is assumed to be duplicable by default.
+Use the disable duplication API to disable duplication for specific elements.

 If possible, do not allow the API to return a null element.

+The implementation of this method should create a best-effort apparent replica of the provided target.

 Example pseudo-code: